Getting Internet Connected in Bulgaria

 Bulgaria Internet – information about the internet in all of Bulgaria, usage statistics, ISP’s and Bulgarian development and intensions.

-After a slow beginning, Internet has become popular in Bulgaria.
+After a slow beginning, the Internet has become popular in Bulgaria.
 Although Internet access is rather inferior to the one in the Western European countries, it compares favorably with the average standards for the region, according to a survey conducted by Vitosha Research.

-Although the current low penetration level of Internet in Bulgaria, the number of Internet Services Providers (ISP) have trebled in recent years.
+Although the current low penetration level of the Internet in Bulgaria, the number of Internet Services Providers (ISP) have trebled in recent years.
 With no special regulations or procedures to get their licenses, many companies have entered this highly competitive market.
 However, non -governmental organizations are mainly responsible for most of the growth of this field in Bulgaria at present.

-As part of the process of modernization of the country, Bulgarian government have taken a series of measures both for the welfare of nationals and residents and to reach the high standards set by the European Union in order to allow Bulgaria to become a new member from January 2007.
+As part of the process of modernization of the country, the Bulgarian government has taken a series of measures both for the welfare of nationals and residents and to reach the high standards set by the European Union in order to allow Bulgaria to become a new member from January 2007.

-One of those proactive measures was the creation of an organization in charge of taking Bulgaria to the level of the rest of European countries regarding technologies of information and Internet.
-To reach this aim, the Internet Society Bulgaria (ISOC) was created on December 4 1995 in Sofia by a group of professionals.
+One of those proactive measures was the creation of an organization in charge of taking Bulgaria to the level of the rest of European countries regarding technologies of information and the Internet.
+To reach this aim, the Internet Society Bulgaria (ISOC) was created on December 4, 1995, in Sofia by a group of professionals.
 Some organization members are Information Technologies (IT) professionals, and others, members of government, like Sergey Stanishev, the Bulgarian Prime Minister who has been a member of ISOC since April of 2001.

 They are also in charge of making statistics regarding Internet use and other related activities, and this is their report for 2005:

-- Internet Users between the ages of fifteen and sixty-nine = 29%
+- Internet users between the ages of fifteen and sixty-nine = 29%

 - Usage From Homes with Internet Connections = 15%